arapulido/katacoda-scenarios/autoscaling-k8s/step4.md

 Create the HPA object by applying the manifest: `kubectl apply -f frontend-hpa-cpu.yaml`{{execute}}

-You can check that it was created correctly by running the following command: `kubectl get hpa frontend-hpa-cpu`{{execute}} You should get an output similar to this one:
+You can check that it was created correctly by running the following command: `kubectl get hpa frontend-hpa-cpu`{{execute}} You should get output similar to this one:

 ```
 NAME               REFERENCE             TARGETS         MINPODS   MAXPODS   REPLICAS   AGE